Login

 Brown shoes in the Royal Enclosure

-Not permitted.
-Ascot's current rule reads "black shoes" only.
-Brown is acceptable in the Queen Anne, Village and Windsor enclosures, but never in the Royal Enclosure.
+Black only in the Royal Enclosure.
+Brown passes in the Queen Anne, Village and Windsor, never in the Royal Enclosure.

 4. 4.